gokhanmeteerturk/adaptive-shots/README.md

 ## License

-This work is licensed under the GNU 3 - see the LICENSE file for details.
+This work is licensed under the GPLv3 - see the LICENSE file for details.

 ## Citation